Brittany Landorf, PhD

-I am an Islamic Studies doctoral candidate in the Graduate Division of Religion at Emory University in Atlanta, GA.
+I am a Postdoctoral Research Fellow at the Robert Penn Warren Center for the Humanities at Vanderbilt University.
+I received my PhD in Religious Studies from Emory University.
 My research traces the ethics of madness, gender, and sexuality in North African Islamic mysticism, otherwise known as Sufism.
 I explore the ambiguity of madness, following the wandering figurations of the divinely mad Sufi saint, the majdhūb, as it travels from tenth-century Khorasan, to medieval Andalusia, and into early modern North Africa.
 I interweave textual analysis of mystical treatises, biographical dictionaries, and Qur'anic commentaries alongside studies of oral poetry and narratives of mad saints in North Africa today.

 I ask: What makes the majdhub divinelymad, and not merely a madman?
 This question, I argue, is as much about negotiating authority, selfhood, and the society as it is about the mad saint.
 By examining the domestication of divine madness, I consider the ambiguities that drive as well as frustrate attempts to orderthe world.
 This study has implications for how we understand the relationship of marginal religious practice to so-called orthodoxies, suggesting that orthodoxy is a capacious category that is always developed in relation to ambiguity.